Skip to content

 User Acceptance Tests (UAT)

-• Explains how we validate that this card works
+• Explains how we validate that this ticket or card works

 • Written in a language anyone can understand